ingo/ingo.github.io/_recipes/tangerine_flan.md

 author: David Tanis
 category: Desserts
 description: A bright and flavorful flan incorporating the winter jewel, tangerine.
-  Ideally made a day in advance for the ingredients to mingle.
-The caramel is dark, but be careful not to burn it.
 image: tangerine_flan.jpg
 image_attribution: David Malosh for The New York Times
 size: 6 servings